 Mulberry Park, Bath

 Artist Peter Marigold was selected by a panel including local residents to create an artwork as part of the new Community Hub at Mulberry Park, Bath.
 He was commissioned to research, design, fabricate and install a permanent art intervention linked to the new building and integrated into the wider development that includes housing, a new school and a nursery.

-The art commission is part of a major investment by housing association and house-builder Curo, recognising the unique value that artists can bring to new developments and in engaging with communities.
+This project forms part of a major investment in the area by housing association and house-builder Curo, recognising the unique value that artists can bring to new developments and in engaging with communities.
 The £10m community hub, primary school and children’s nursery sits at the heart of the Mulberry Park development fronting onto a new public square.

 Peter Marigold (b.1974) is a renowned artist and designer based in London.
 He has become known for his innovative furniture designs in wood but works across many other materials including metal, plaster and Jesmonite.
 In his work, Marigold is interested in exploring the natural processes and chemical reactions that transform the surface of materials over time.